Articles Culture Reflections Reviews

 We know all this because one of the two male Japanese occupants of the hotel was Keichoku Saito, who happened to be one of the most important haiku poets of modern times, using the pen name Sanki.
 Having “escaped” from his family and Tokyo in December 1942, Sanki moved to Kobe on a whim and took the recommendation of a bar hostess for a place to stay.
 He boarded at the hotel until Kobe was bombed flat in the later stages of World War II

 Sanki died in 1962 at the age of 62.
 His memoir of the era has been published several times in Japanese and was praised as “a masterpiece” by the novelist and critic Hiroyuki Itsuki when it appeared in book form in 1975.
-But it was never translated, until now.
 The English-language edition was published recently by Isobar Press in a clear and lively translation by Masaya Saito (no relation), with an illuminating introduction.
-A companion volume features 1,000 of Sanki’s extraordinary haiku, most of them in English for the first time.
+A companion volume features 1,200 of Sanki’s extraordinary haiku, most of them in English for the first time.

 Sanki, in a contemplative mood